TheBeachLab/designs/README.md

 # Designs

-A private repository with some designs
+A repository with some of my graphic designs

 ## Xarxa de Fab Labs de Catalunya